nychealth/covid-vaccine-data/people/Readme.md

 The sum of counts in this file may not match total borough or citywide values because of records with missing demographic or geographic information.
 Additionally, not all demographic groups at the borough-level are shown.

+### coverage-by-boro-demo-bivalent-additional.csv

+This file contains borough-level numbers on the count and percentage of NYC residents who have received a bivalent dose, by age and race/ethnicity.
+Information is the same as in coverage-by-boro-demo.csv, but has a wide format for display purposes on our COVID-19 vaccine data page.
+Due to small numbers, data on people who identify as American Indian and Alaska Native, two or more races, or other races/ethnicities are not provided.
+People with unknown race/ethnicity are not shown.
+Percentages are calculated against the total population for a specific geographic area or demographic category.

+The sum of counts in this file may not match total borough or citywide values because of records with missing demographic or geographic information.
+Additionally, not all demographic groups at the borough-level are shown.

 ### coverage-by-boro-age.csv

 This file contains borough-level information on the number and estimated percentage of NYC residents vaccinated for COVID-19 by age group.
 Percentages are calculated against the total population for a specific geographic area and demographic category.
 Among people under 18 years old, only those aged 5 to 17 years are currently eligible for COVID-19 vaccination.